 You will not have any claim as a creditor against our subsidiaries that are not guarantors of the registered notes, which currently only includes our 65% owned subsidiary, Canyon Fuel (which represented 31% and 10% of our income from operations and consolidated assets, respectively, in 2003).
 As a result, all indebtedness and other liabilities, including trade payables, of the non-guarantor subsidiaries, whether secured or unsecured, must be satisfied before any of the assets of such subsidiaries would be available for distribution, upon a liquidation or otherwise, to us in order for us to meet our obligations with respect to the guarantees.
-For a further discussion of the circumstances under which our subsidiaries may not guarantee the registered notes, see "Description of the Registered Notes - Certain Covenants - Designation of Restricted and Unrestricted Subsidiaries."
-As of December 31, 2003, Canyon Fuel had approximately \$56.0 million of total indebtedness and other liabilities, including trade payables and accrued expenses.
+For a further discussion of the circumstances under which our subsidiaries may not guarantee the registered notes, see "Designation of Restricted and Unrestricted Subsidiaries."
+As of March 31, 2004, Canyon Fuel had approximately \$54.0 million of total indebtedness and other liabilities, including trade payables and accrued expenses.
 In addition to the structurally senior claims of creditors, the equity interests of our joint venture partner in any dividend or other distribution made by Canyon Fuel would need to be satisfied.